sphinx-doc/sphinx/Doc-26/library/socketserver.rst

 server.  :class:`UDPServer` uses datagrams, which are discrete packets of information that may arrive out of order or be lost while in transit.
-The more infrequently used :class:`UnixStreamServer` and :class:`UnixDatagramServer` classes are similar, but use Unix domain sockets; they're not available on non- Unix platforms.
+The more infrequently used :class:`UnixStreamServer` and :class:`UnixDatagramServer` classes are similar, but use Unix domain sockets; they're not available on non-Unix platforms.
 For more details on network programming, consult a book such as
 W. Richard Steven's UNIX Network Programming or Ralph Davis's Win32 Network Programming.